n1999ck/n1999ck/README.md

 ### Hi there 👋
 I'm Nick, a student at Columbus State University working on a dual degree in web development and art history.
 My priority in life is to learn as much as I can.
-I'm looking for a way to combine my fields.
+I'm hoping to work in the museum field, using both of my fields together.

 Some of my code is hosted here; eventually I'll be making a site where my art history stuff can live.
-Some artists I've covered recently include Alma Thomas and Anne-Louis Girodet.

-Current courses: Data Structures, Internet Programming, Computer Organization, Discrete Mathematics, American Art
+Current courses: Server-Side Web Development, Object-Oriented Programming, Defensive Programming, Modern Sculpture

 Things I want to learn: C, server systems, general hardware stuff